Cumberland Township near Gettysburg in Adams County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: African Americans • War, US Civil.
 A significant historical date for this entry is July 1, 1863.

 Location.
 39° 48.103′ N, 77° 15.317′ W. Marker is near Gettysburg, Pennsylvania, in Adams County.
 It is in Cumberland Township.
-Marker can be reached from Millerstown Road east of West Confederate Avenue, on the right when traveling east.
+It can be reached from Millerstown Road east of West Confederate Avenue, on the right when traveling east.
 Marker is along the south wall of the James Warfield House.
 Touch for map.
 Marker is in this post office area: Gettysburg PA 17325, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Madison Light Artillery (within shouting distance of this marker); Barksdale’s Charge (about 300 feet away, measured in a direct line); The Brooks Artillery (about 300 feet away); Mississippi (about 300 feet away); Taylor's Battery - Alexander's Battalion (about 400 feet away); Alexander's Battalion (about 400 feet away); First Army Corps (about 400 feet away); Miller's Battery - Eshleman's Battalion (about 400 feet away).
+At least 8 other markers are within walking distance of this marker: Madison Light Artillery (within shouting distance of this marker); a different marker also named Barksdales Charge (about 300 feet away); The Brooks Artillery (about 300 feet away); Mississippi (about 300 feet away); Taylor's Battery - Alexander's Battalion (about 400 feet away); Alexander's Battalion (about 400 feet away); First Army Corps (about 400 feet away); Miller's Battery - Eshleman's Battalion (about 400 feet away).
 Touch for a list and map of all markers in Gettysburg.

 Also see . . .
 Gettysburg National Military Park.
 National Park Service (Submitted on April 29, 2022.)